eyzmeng/mbapi/README.md

     If you wish to no longer use this program, you should purge this file to revoke my access to your account.

+## trivia (and maybe how to actually use this code)

+(writing this since i've graduated HS for a year...)

+to my knowledge there are only two people who have run this script (me and someone whom i am relatively closer to than the rest of the class (and the entire school in general)). hello.py worked for both of our accounts so take whatever you like from it (i only tested this once on that someone else's browser since... well you can imagine how awkward it was asking him about it!
+If you have a problem with how little this was tested and developed then how about you *try* to talk to people as an introvert!!!)

+i forgot if i ever shared what my school was but seeing that it *probably* doesn't matter (and the intrepid soul who dares to use this deserves better than just the vague quirky name "ManageBac"): it was [saie.managebac.cn](https://saie.managebac.cn/).  if that looks like the grading system your school uses, this script will probably work on that.
+(Of course, you likely won't be able to log in since it's kind of an internal-school-thing.  i can provide HTMLs i captured if you ask me :P)

+and at last... why am i doing this, you may ask.  well this gets a bit "personal", but let's just say... i don't like being treated as "less" than capable of speaking English and having my name that is technically not a legal name but i've been called by for long enough that it might as well be my real name, being treated as less than a "real name" -- like a joke "English" name exclusively as a device for derision and condescension and can't be seen actually being called that name in serious situations.

+also having to confront the profile picture as a face of me is disgusting it surely gave me nightmares ugh i hate school (well at least i wish paying for the tuition meant that they'd care enough to give us an email at their NetEase enterprise usapschool.com mail domain... it's like they don't even try smh)